ThunderFly-aerospace/TFRPM01/doc/tindie.md

 # General Description

-TFRPM01 is an open-source frequency sensor [tachometer](https://en.wikipedia.org/wiki/Tachometer) intended for the measurement of rotational actuators on drones.
+TFRPM01 is an open-source frequency sensor [tachometer](https://en.wikipedia.org/wiki/Tachometer) intended for the measurement of the speed of rotational actuators on drones.
 The TFRPM01 sensor itself does not contain a sensing probe.
 It needs to be connected externally.
 This allows you to connect a number of different probes based on different technologies.
 For basic diagnostics, the sensor is equipped with an LED indicator that shows the logic state of the input pin.

-TFRPM01 is supported by Pixhawk autopilots with PX4.
+TFRPM01 is supported by Pixhawk autopilots with up-to-date PX4 firmware.
 For the correct setting of the sensor, see the [official documentation](https://docs.px4.io/master/en/sensor/thunderfly_tachometer.html).
 The sensor is designed to be able to count high frequencies without overloading the autopilot CPU.

 # Technical description